Angela, an animal lover, has a passion for learning and understanding God's creatures. As a born teacher, she enjoys sharing her knowledge.

 Appearance: Its tan-gray or red-tan color fur characterize the Florida Panther.
 They have white on the muzzle, chest, and underbelly.
-Its paws are smaller than other large cats, yet its legs slightly longer.
-Many Florida Panthers will have white specks on the fur, although this may be a result of ticks rather than actual coloring of the animal.
+Its paws are smaller than other large cats, yet its legs are slightly longer.
+Many Florida Panthers will have white specks on the fur, although this may result from ticks rather than the actual coloring of the animal.
 Unlike most other pumas, they have a crooked tail and an odd swirl of hair on the midsection of their back.
-These are believed to be a result of inbreeding, which causes genetic abnormalities.
-In the wild, panthers can live up to 12-15 years but often die in infancy.
+These are believed to result from inbreeding, which causes genetic abnormalities.
+Panthers can live up to 12-15 years in the wild but often die in infancy.

-Gender Differences: Generally, males are larger than females at about seven feet long, which includes its tail.
-Despite their big size, they only weigh around 130 pounds, which is only a third of the average weight of a male lion.
+Gender Differences: Generally, males are larger than females at about seven feet long, including their tail.
+Despite their enormous size, they only weigh around 130 pounds, which is only a third of the average weight of a male lion.
 The largest panther ever captured was 154 pounds in Hendry County.
 Females are about a foot shorter and weigh anywhere between 60 to 100 pounds.

 Paw Tracks: Florida Panther tracks are unique.
 The pad of the paw has three sections, yet four toes, which causes it to be asymmetrical, which differs from a dog print, which is symmetrical.
 The claws retract; therefore, they rarely show up in a pawprint.
 The front paws are wider than their back, although often in panther tracks, the prints will overlap since their front paw usually will hit the same spot as the hind paw.

-Communication: They communicate with one another by using low growls, chirps, hisses, whistles, and even purring sounds, although they are most well known for their screams, which is unique to the Florida panther.
+Communication: They communicate with one another by using low growls, chirps, hisses, whistles, and even purring sounds, although they are most well known for their screams, unique to the Florida panther.

 What Do Panthers Eat?